- feeding bees in the winter

 3. Allow upper ventilation when feeding candy boards in the winter.

-The upper ventilation allows for excess moisture to leave the hive.
+Feeding bees in the winter with our winter-bee-kind provides upper ventilation allowing for excess moisture to leave the hive.
 An upper entrance can also aid in encouraging the bees to defecate outside the hive during the winter because it the upper entrance is closer to the cluster than their bottom entrance.

 4. Protein must be added to the candy for winter survival.